ev3dev/ev3dev.github.io/docs/networking.md

 ### With a Wi-Fi dongle

-The simplest route is to purchase a Wi-Fi dongle and plug it into the EV3's USB port.
-Almost any USB Wi-Fi dongle which supports Linux will work, including the one that is supported by the official LEGO software.
+The simplest route is to use a Wi-Fi dongle connected through the EV3's USB port.
+If you have a supported Wi-Fi dongle available already, we recommend that you use it; otherwise you can use one of the other networking options below.
+Many USB Wi-Fi dongles which support Linux will work, but we officially support and recommend the following (these are supported by the EV3's default operating system as well):

+- NetGear WNA1100 Wireless-N 150 (officially supported by LEGO's software)
+- Edimax EW-7811Un 802.11n Wireless Adapter (officially supported by LEGO's software)
+- EP-N8508GS 150Mbps Mini Wireless 802.11N USB Adapter (not officially supported
+  by LEGO, but also works)

 Once you have plugged in a dongle, you can use Brickman's "**_Wireless and Networks_ > _Wi-Fi_**" menu to connect to a network.

-### With a USB Ethernet adapter

-If you have a USB Ethernet adapter (or can buy one) which supports Linux, you can use it to access the network from your EV3.
-Just plug it into the brick and connect the adapter to an ethernet cable; no configuration is related.
+Make sure you check the "**Powered**" box so that it starts searching for Wi-Fi networks, and then choose the one you want from the list that appears.

 ### With USB through a PC